-Enterprises whose debt qualifies as distressed remain ineligible for the Fund quarantees.
+Enterprises whose debt qualifies as distressed remain ineligible for the Fund guarantees.

 2.3.
-Additional categories of credit facilities that may benefit from the Fund quarantees
+Additional categories of credit facilities that may benefit from the Fund guarantees

 In addition to those credit facilities that are already eligible under the Cura Italia Decree, credit facilities drawn no earlier than 3 months from the date of submission of the guarantee request (and, in any event, no earlier than 31 January 2020) may also now benefit from the Fund guarantees.
-In these cases, the lender must deliver to the Fund manager a statement certifying that the interest rate of the relevant credit facility has been reduced as a consequence of the guarantee being granted.